The hybrid anti-symmetrized coupled channels method (haCC) for the tRecX code: Parallelization and scaling

-For parallelization of \lcode{OperatorTree} is ``flattened'', an independent view points to the \lcode{OperatorFloor}'s, where all tree-structure is ignored and the operator is represented as a vector of operators at the floor level.
-The tree structure is preserved on all processes, but \lcode{OperatorFloor}s are replaced by dummies on processes that do not own them.
-More complex classes \lcode{OperatorHaCC} or \lcode{InverseHybrid} are parallelized by flattening all their \lcode{OperatorTree} factors.
+{This class controls distribution and parallel application of an \lcode{OperatorTree}.
+It ``flattens'' the original tree structure into a vector of \lcode{OperatorFloor}'s, which allows equal treatement of all \lcode{OperatorFloor}'s, independent of their position in the \lcode{OperatorTree}.
+The mapping is by pointers, which allows keeping the original tree structure for reference on all processes without creating copies of the \lcode{OperatorFloor}'s.
+For each \lcode{OperatorFloor}, only its owner process has actual data, while there are dummies with negligible memory on all others.} The more complex classes \lcode{OperatorHaCC} or \lcode{InverseHybrid} are parallelized by flattening all their \lcode{OperatorTree} factors.